-Tan Sri Datuk Asmat Bin Kamaludin Non-Executive Chairman CH Offshore Ltd
+Tan Sri Asmat Bin Kamaludin Non-Executive Chairman CH Offshore Ltd

 1. Chapter 9 of the Listing Manual.
-Chapter 9 of the listing manual (the "Listing Manual") of the Singapore Exchange Securities Trading Limited (the "SGX-ST") governs transactions by CH Offshore Ltd (the "Company"), as well as transactions by other members of the EAR Group (as defined below), with the Interested Persons (as defined below).
-When Chapter 9 of the Listing Manual applies to a transaction and the value of that transaction alone or in aggregation with other transactions conducted with the same Interested Person during the financial year reaches, or exceeds, certain materiality thresholds, the Company is required to make an immediate announcement, or to make an immediate announcement and seek the approval of shareholders of the Company (the "Shareholders") for that transaction.
+Chapter 9 of the listing manual (the "Listing Manual") of the Singapore Exchange Securities Trading Limited (the "SGX-ST") governs transactions by CH Offshore Ltd. (the "Company"), as well as transactions by other members of the EAR Group (as defined below), with the Interested Persons (as defined below).
+When Chapter 9 of the Listing Manual applies to a transaction and the value of that transaction alone or in aggregation with other transactions conducted with the same Interested Person during the financial year reaches, or exceeds, certain materiality thresholds, the Company is required to make an immediate announcement and seek the approval of shareholders of the Company (the "Shareholders") for that transaction.